mraduldubey/Anchoring-Bias-VLM/README.md

 This repo contains every input and output from the experiments described in the posts.
 Nothing is summarized or paraphrased -- you can read every prompt sent and every response received.

 **Blog posts:**
-- [Part 1: The More You Tell It, The Less It Sees](https://medium.com/@mraduldubey/vlm-the-more-you-tell-it-the-less-it-sees-18f1cec9f71d) -- defining anchoring bias in VLMs, the controlled experiment, and engineering guidance
+- [Part 1: The More You Tell It, The Less It Sees](https://github.com/mraduldubey/Anchoring-Bias-VLM/edit/main/README.md)-- defining anchoring bias in VLMs, the controlled experiment, and engineering guidance.
+Under publishing submission.
 - Upcoming Part 2: The Failure Catalog -- identity misattribution and entity fabrication under stress test conditions

 ## Coming from GitHub?